 I’d like to begin by sharing with you that I made the cookies featured above, with the intention of decorating them, so I wanted them to be a flatter cookie.
 When I want flatter cookies for decorating, I gently flatten the dough balls with the bottom of a small plate (or glass).
 When I want them fluffier, I leave them rounded on the sheet before baking.
 I didn’t need them to be perfectly flat, because I had the icing and toppings set out on the table for the kids to decorate their own cookies.
 This recipe only calls for 5 ingredients, and is really easy to make, it’s a great one for letting the kids help in the kitchen.
 When cooking with kids, especially younger ones, don’t worry about achieving a “perfect” look, just enjoy making the memories together 🙂 Continue reading »

 Just after Thanksgiving, we had some friends visit us, and one of them was celebrating their birthday.
 Well, since they were staying in a hotel, they couldn’t very well bake a cake, and you know we can’t let anyone NOT have a cake on their birthday, it just isn’t right.
 So, I asked what kind of cake they wanted, and the reply was a Sopapilla Cheesecake.
-I had never made one of these before (though I’ve made 4 since by special request!), so I had to search for a recipe.
-I based mine off of the one at Allrecipes, and here is how I did it: Continue reading »
+I had never made one of these before (though I’ve made MANY since by special request!).
+Continue reading »